jimoneil/GAB2018/README.md

 When the service has finished provisioning, select the **Blobs** service in the center of the **Overview** blade.
 In the resulting blade, add a new Container named _archive_ and set the _Public access level_ to 'Container.'
 Note, we are doing this for the ease of the lab, and it is **not** recommended for a production application.
 Doing so makes the storage accessible via simple HTTP requests in a browser.

 Within the new container named _archive_ upload some file from your local machine, preferably a short text or image file.
 After the file has been uploaded, select the file name in  **Container** blade to bring up the blob properties blade.
-Cpoy the URL of the blob and paste it into a browser.
+Copy the URL of the blob and paste it into a browser.
 You should see the content of the file that you just uploaded - confirming the _Public access level_ policy.

 ### Save incoming events to blob storage
-Open your IoT Hub instance in the Azure Portal and select the **Endpoints** blade under _Messagine_.
-You will have two built-in endpoints _Cloud to device feedback_ and _Events_.
-Now create a new custom endpoint called _archiveEP_ and select _Azure Storage Container_ as the _Endpoint type_.
+Open your IoT Hub instance in the Azure Portal and select the **Message Routing** blade under _Messaging_.
+Select _Add_ and _Blob storage_ as the endpoint type; call the new custom endpoint _archiveEP_.
 Pick the archive container you created in Azure blob storage in a previous step.
 You can change the *Batch Frequency* to 60 seconds to minimize the time it will take to see new events within blob storage

-Next select the **Routes** blade for your IoT Hub and add a new Route called _archiveRoute_, with a source of _Device Messages_ and an _Endpoint_ of _archiveEP_.
-After a minute or so, you should be able to navigate to your blob storage account at __https://{accountName}.blob.core.windows.net/archive?restype=container&comp=list__ and see the list of files create to archive your event.
+Now select the _Routes_ tab in the same **Message Routing** blade.
+Add a new Route called _archiveRoute_ with an _Endpoint_ of _archiveEP_ and leave the source as _Device Telemetry Messages_.
+For the _Routing query_ enter the literal string _true_, which indicates that all messages should be routed to the endpoint.
+After a minute or so, you should be able to navigate to your blob storage account at __https://{accountName}.blob.core.windows.net/archive?restype=container&comp=list__ and see the list of files created to archive your events.
 You can copy and paste a specific file (blob) URL to see that the contents of the file are the raw event data in Avro format.

 ### "Fix" Time Series Insights
 Because we've routed all events to blob storage, the events are no longer sent to Time Series Insights, so create a new IoT Hub Route (called _everything_) that accepts all Device Events and routes them back to the built-in _events_ endpoint, which is where Time Series Insights expects to access its data.
 (IoT Hub will match and send events to every route it matches; however, if it does match a route it does not, by default, send that same message back to the built-in _events_ endpoint.)